leafo/lapis/docs/reference.md

 $ lapis server
 ```

-We can now navigate to <http://localhost:8080/> to see our application.
+Assuming there are no errors we can now navigate to <http://localhost:8080/> to
+see our application.

 ## Lapis Applications